mfkl/mfkl.github.io/_posts/2020-03-19-Torrents-and-multimedia-streaming.markdown

 ---
 layout: post
-title:  "Multimedia streaming and torrents with LibVLCSharp and MonoTorrent"
+title:  "Torrents and multimedia streaming with LibVLCSharp and MonoTorrent"
 date:   2020-03-23 11:10:40 +0700
 categories: libvlc
 ---

-### Multimedia streaming and torrents with LibVLCSharp and MonoTorrent
+### Torrents and multimedia streaming with LibVLCSharp and MonoTorrent

 This post explores possibilities of torrenting and streaming technologies in .NET by combining interesting features from several libraries to make a unique and fun CLI sample app.
 First, some context.